MetOffice/CDDS/docs/tutorials/quickstart.md

 1. Create the directory structure for storing the log and data files created during processing.

     ```
-    cdds_create_cdds_directories request.cfg
+    create_cdds_directory_structure request.cfg
     ```

     ??? info

         This will use the `root_proc_dir` and `root_data_dir` paths within the request to create the following directory structures.
-        The `proc` directory holds the log files created by the different `cdds` commands.
+        The `proc` directory is used for log files created during processing by various `cdds` commands.
-        The `data` directory will home the input model data e.g. `.pp` files as well as the output CMORised `.nc` output.

-        The proc directory is made up of a nested directory structure.
+        It also serves as the location for the configured cylc processing workflow when runnning `cdds_convert`, and the internally used variable list created by `prepare_generate_variable_list`.

         ```
         proc